-The consolidated financial statements include the accounts of the Company and our wholly owned subsidiaries Ondas Networks and FS Partners and our majority owned subsidiaries, Full Spectrum Holding and Ondas Network Limited.
-All significant inter-company accounts and transactions between these entities have been eliminated in these historical consolidated financial statements.
+The consolidated financial statements include the accounts of the Company and our wholly owned subsidiaries Ondas Networks and FS Partners and our majority owned subsidiary, FS Holding.
+As indicated above, both FS Partners and FS Holdings had no operations during the year ended December 31, 2020.
+All significant intercompany accounts and transactions between these entities have been eliminated in these consolidated financial statements.